Alphabet reportedly mulling $1B investment in Lyft

 Alphabet, Google's parent company, is apparently embracing the old adage, "the enemy of my enemy is my friend."

-The tech giant is reportedly considering a $1 billion investment in Lyft, the ride-hailing startup and main competitor to Uber, according to a report from Bloomberg.
+The tech giant is considering a $1 billion investment in Lyft, the ride-hailing startup and main competitor to Uber, according to a report Thursday from Bloomberg.

-But over the past few months, Lyft has been gaining on its competitor.
-This is largely thanks to an endless slew of scandals coming out of Uber, which include everything from allegations of workplace sexual harassment to a chaotic company culture to its CEO Travis Kalanick being forced to step down in June.
-Uber's new CEO Dara Khosrowshahi is just finishing his second week at the helm.
+Over the past few months, though, Lyft has been gaining on its competitor.
+This is largely thanks to an endless slew of scandals coming out of Uber, which include everything from allegations of workplace sexual harassment to a chaotic company culture to its CEO Travis Kalanick being forced to step down.
+Uber's new CEO, Dara Khosrowshahi, is just finishing his second week at the helm.

 The Smartest Stuff: Innovators are thinking up new ways to make you, and the things around you, smarter.